 Teams at each school have established academic goals for our students and will be working toward achieving those goals.
-This report contains results from the 2005 Minnesota Comprehensive Assessments as the results for the 2006 Minnesota Comprehensive Assessments-II are not yet available.
-The public release of MCA-II results is Nov.
-15, and this report will be updated with that information following the public release.
-The state-required MCAs are just one way the Moorhead Area Public Schools measures student progress and whether students are meeting their learning goals.
+This report contains results from the 2006 Minnesota Comprehensive Assessments-II, which were publicly released on Nov.
+15. The report, which was approved by the School Board in September, has been updated with the 2006 results which were unavailable for September's report.
+The state-required MCA-IIs are just one way the Moorhead Area Public Schools measures student progress and whether students are meeting their learning goals.